Simonehina/Interactive-Lab-Hub/Lab 1/README.md

 it aloud.

 **Are there things that seemed better on paper than when acted out?**
+Some interactions were easier to understand in the storyboards than in real life.
+For example, the gradual synchronization of the flashes was difficult to understand with just two people acting out as fireflies.

 **Did new ideas about the piece surface once you were on your feet?**
+Acting out the interactions made us realize that the pauses between flashes are just as important as the flashes themselves.
+We also noticed that the interaction feels more natural when the fireflies do not synchronize immediately, but gradually adjust their timing.

-**Are there key moments in the interaction where things could go in a different direction?**
-Iterate your storyboards to capture key non-sequential aspects of the interaction.
+**Are there key moments in the interaction where things could go in a different direction?** Iterate your storyboards to capture key non-sequential aspects of the interaction.
+There are also some moments in the interaction where things could go in a different direction.
+For example, a firefly might not see another firefly’s flash and hence not respond.
+Or a group that is synchronizing can also be out of sync before adjusting again.
+These possibilities helped us think of the interaction as something dynamic rather than a fixed sequence.

 ## Part C. Prototype the Light (light first!)